botworld-wiki/beatburger.github.io/pages/comp.md

 - Tap or click a Bot, AI pick, Ability or Booster to change it
 - You can name your comp so it's easy to recognize when shared
 - [Empty comp loadout](#---blank) (to start from scratch)
-- Some starting samples are [listed below](#library)
+- Some starting samples and user submitted builds are [listed below](#library)
-- User submitted compositions are [also below](#user-comps)
-- The url of this page updates with your changes, copy/paste to share or save, or send to us via Send Feedback to be added
+- The url of this page updates with your changes, copy/paste to share or save, or send to us via Send Feedback to be added to the list (use **discord** nickname for that one so you can be contacted)

 <p><input id="poc-url" style="width:100%;"></p>